- About the web interface controls

 Upon successfully uploading a private key, the TLS certificates page will display the key with the label, Orphan key.
 This refers to a private key that has no matching TLS certificate.
 If you have multiple private keys, you will be able to identify each by a unique upload date time.
 Private keys can only be deleted if they are in the orphan state.

 Once you have uploaded the new private key, you will be able to replace the TLS certificate.
 Find the certificate in the list of certificates.
 In the example below we show a certificate that is nearing expiration.
 You will see the Replace icon at the top-right corner.
 Clicking this icon brings up a file-picker that can be used to select the new certificate.
-The certificate you select should be PEM-formatted and the SAN entries of this certificate must be an exact match to the current certificate.
+The certificate you select should be PEM-formatted and must contain all the same SAN entries as the current TLS certificate, either as an exact matchinig list, or as a superset.
 You can select either a file containing the full certificate chain or a file containing just the leaf certificate.
 The intermediate certificates will be automatically backfilled when just the leaf certificate is uploaded.

 After selecting the new certificate, a success message will be displayed and the certificate information will be updated.
 When a certificate is replaced, it will be automatically deployed and all domains actively serving TLS traffic on the old certificate will be automatically transitioned to the updated certificate within a matter of minutes.